 2. Have Your Eyes Checked Every Year

 As people age, the risk for vision loss and eye-related diseases can increase, and consequently, increase your risk for falling.
 People with vision problems, including glaucoma or cataracts, are twice as likely to fall compared to those without any visual impairments.
 Have your vision checked once a year by your doctor, and make sure your prescription is up to date.

 3. Keep Your Home Safe

-More than half of all falls occur at home.
-Remove tripping hazards from stairs and walkways.
-Home modifications including adding grab bars in the bathrooms, handrails for the stairs, non-slip mats in the bathrooms, and improved lighting can help prevent potential falls.
+More than half of all falls occur at home-remove tripping hazards from stairs and walkways.
+Home modifications such as adding grab bars and non-slip mats in the bathrooms, handrails for the stairs, and improved lighting can help prevent potential falls.

 4. Check Your Medications and Side Effects

 Talk to your doctor to review all of your medications and their potential side effects.
 Some medications can make you dizzy or sleepy, increasing your risk of falling.